-\ This history of the house of Stuart was written and published by the author before the history of the house of Tudor.
+^{} This history of the house of Stuart was written and published by the Author before the history of the house of Tudor.
 Hence it happens that some passages, particularly in the present Appendix, may seem to be repetitions of what was formerly delivered in the reign of Elizabeth.
-The author, in order to obviate this objection, has cancelled some few passages in the foregoing chapters.
+The Author, in order to obviate this objection, has cancelled some few passages in the foregoing chapters.

-But there was a sufficient reason, why the king would not be solicitous to stretch the jurisdiction of this court: The star-chamber possessed the same authority in civil matters; and its methods of proceeding were equally arbitrary and unlimited.
-The origin of this court was derived from the most remote antiquity; tho, 'tis pretended, that its power had been first carried to the utmost height by Henry VII.
-In all times, however, 'tis confessed, it enjoyed authority; and at no time was its authority circumscribed, or method of proceeding directed, by any precise law or statute.
+But there was a fufficient reason, why the King would not be solicitous to firetch the jurisdiction of this court: The star-chamber possessed the same authority in civil matters; and its methods of proceeding were equally arbitrary and unlimited.
+The origin of this court was derived from the most remote antiquity ||; tho', it is pretended, that its power had been first carried to the utmost height by Henry VII.
+In all times, however, 'tis confessed, it enjoyed authority; and at to the first transfer and the second transfer and the second